brunodifranco/project-rossmann-sales/README.md

 # 9. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by a few strategies:

- - Using <a href="https://www.imsl.com/blog/what-is-regression-model">ARIMA</a> to predict the amount of customers over the next six weeks, so that the customers column could be added to the final model.  d.
-Another interesting study would be to produce a market research, so that data about clients could be collected.
-Then, a <a href="https://machinelearningmastery.com/clustering-algorithms-with-python/">clustering algorithm</a> </p>
+ - Using <a href="https://towardsdatascience.com/an-introduction-to-time-series-analysis-with-arima-a8b9c9a961fb">ARIMA</a> to predict the amount of customers over the next six weeks, so that the customers column could be added to the final model. </p>

- - Tune even more the regression algorithm, by applying a Bayesian Optimization for instance.
+ - Tune even more the regression algorithm, by applying a <a href="https://machinelearningmastery.com/what-is-bayesian-optimization/">Bayesian Optimization</a> for instance.

  - Try other regression algorithms to predict the sales for each store.

  - Use different models for the stores on which it's more difficult (higher MAE and MAPE) to predict the sales

 # Contact